microsoft/pxt/docs/source-embedding.md

 * `"LZMA"` - LZMA raw compression

-Editors should always check if the project was meant for them (ie., `eURL` and `eVAR` have sensible values).
+Editors should always check if the project was meant for them (ie., `eURL` and `eVER` have sensible values).
 If not, the editor should present the user with a dialog with an option to redirect to `eURL` (where the file needs to be loaded again), or if it seems possible, with option to try to load the file in the current editor.